dnanexus/dxWDL/doc/Internals.md

 }
 ```

-Similarly to C external function declarations, this is an empty task
+In the same spirit as C external declarations, this is an empty task
-used only to compile the WDL workflow.
+used to compile the WDL workflow.
 At runtime, the applet-id
 specified in the `meta` section is called.